rolland1986/fashion-sales-analysis/README.md

 ## 📊 Project Highlights

-*SQL Analysis*
+### 📊 SQL Analysis
+SQL scripts are organized by year and month pairs:

+- *2023*
+  - jan-march/ → Sales and discount analysis for Jan–Mar 2023
+  - may-june/ → Sales and discount analysis for May–Jun 2023
+  - oct-nov/ → Sales and discount analysis for Oct–Nov 2023
+- *2024*
+  - jan-march/ → Sales and discount analysis for Jan–Mar 2024
+  - may-june/ → Sales and discount analysis for May–Jun 2024
+  - oct-nov/ → Sales and discount analysis for Oct–Nov 2024

+*Key analyses:*
-- Top suppliers by sales and discount percentage
+1. Top suppliers by total sales and discount percentage
+2. Top 10 products by sales value and quantity sold
+3. Products with highest growth and decline percentages
-- Monthly comparisons (January vs March, May vs June, October vs November)
+4. Monthly comparisons (Jan vs Mar, May vs Jun, Oct vs Nov)
-- Growth and decline percentage calculations per product

 *Python Visualizations*
 - Bar charts for top product groups